 The dental plan pays covered expenses up to an annual individual maximum for each covered person.
+Class I Preventive Services, as defined in section 4.3.12, Preventive Services and Limitations are exempt from the annual benefit maximums.
 See section 2.2, Dental Benefit Schedule.

 4.3.
-COVERED DENTAL SERVICES
+Covered Dental Services